jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

   namespace: token-demo
 ```

 As you can see there isn't anything special about this service account.
-We just need to create it and node the name.
+We just need to create it and remember the name.
 Next is the PodSpec and volume defintions

 ### Token-Client PodSpec